icearla16-hub/the-adventures-of-the-turtle/README.md

 ### 3. Reading and displaying text from separate files, handling user inputs
 > NOTE: Homework 3 may be a helpful reference

-Use .csv or .txt files; one file for questions, one for answer options.
-The answer options will likely be formatted as follows:
+Import questions and answer options, likely in .txt and .csv format, respectively.
+The answer options will be formatted as follows:

     OPTION,a
     OPTION,b